Management Board & Supervisory Board Declaration of Compliance in accordance with Section 161 German Stock Corporation Act (AktG)

 1. Independence of more than half of the Supervisory Board members (C.7 of the Code)

 According to recommendation C.7 of the Code, more than half of the shareholder representatives on the Supervisory Board should be independent from the Company and its Management Board.
-The Code cites membership of the Supervisory Board for more than 12 years as a significant indication that independence is in question.
-Three of the five current Supervisory Board members have been members of the Supervisory Board for more than 12 years, which is why a deviation from C.7 of the Code is declared as a precautionary measure.
+The Code cites, amongst other things, membership of the Supervisory Board for more than 12 years as a significant indication that independence is in question.
+Four of the five current Supervisory Board members have been members of the Supervisory Board for more than 12 years, which is why a deviation from C.7 of the Code is declared as a precautionary measure.
 The Management Board and Supervisory Board are convinced that long membership of the Supervisory Board does not necessarily lead to a “substantial – and not merely temporary – conflict of interest”, which is precisely what matters for the assessment of independence.
 On the contrary, we consider it desirable that Supervisory Board members work with the Company over a long period of time, as this promotes the required deep understanding of the Company, its business and the specific opportunities and risks.

 2. Independence of the Chair of the Supervisory Board, the Chair of the Audit Committee and the Human Resources Committee (C.10 of the Code)

-The Chair of the Supervisory Board, the Chair of the committee dealing with Management Board remuneration – at 4SC this is the Human Resources Committee – and the Chair of the Audit Committee shall be independent of the Company and the Management Board according to recommendation C.10 of the Code.
-Clemens Doppler, Ph.D., the Chair of the Supervisory Board who is also the Chair of the Human Resources Committee, and Mr. Jeggle, the Chair of the Audit Committee, each have been members of the Supervisory Board for more than 12 years.
+The Chair of the Supervisory Board, the Chair of the committee dealing with Management Board remuneration – at 4SC AG this is the Human Resources Committee – and the Chair of the Audit Committee shall be independent of the Company and the Management Board according to recommendations C.10 of the Code.
+Mr. Doppler, Ph.D., the Chair of the Supervisory Board who is also the Chair of the Human Resources Committee, and Mr. Jeggle, the Chair of the Audit Committee, each have been members of the Supervisory Board for more than 12 years.
 The criteria of length of membership does not constitute a reason for assuming a lack of independence, as explained above; however, as a precautionary measure, a deviation from these recommendations is declared.

 C.10 of the Code also recommends that the Chair of the Audit Committee be independent from the controlling shareholder.
-Mr. Jeggle held management positions at the Santo Group until April 2021.
-As managing director of Salvia GmbH, which he founded in 2014, he acts as an entrepreneurial venture capital investor and manages investments of the (indirect) owners of Athos KG, which currently indirectly holds 70.3% of the voting rights in 4SC AG.
-In the opinion of the Supervisory Board, these circumstances, which are disclosed here in the interests of maximum transparency, do not contradict Mr. Jeggle’s independence from the controlling shareholder.
+Mr. Jeggle (last re-elected by the 2022 Annual General Meeting until the 2025 Annual General Meeting) held management positions at the Santo Group until April 2021.
+As managing director of Salvia GmbH, which he founded in 2014, he acts as an entrepreneurial venture capital investor and managed in the past investments of the (indirect) owners of Athos KG, which currently indirectly holds 72.44% of the voting rights in 4SC AG.
+In the opinion of the Supervisory Board, these circumstances, which are disclosed

 3. Nomination Committee of the Supervisory Board (D.4 of the Code):